Create your Azure IoT Central Application

 To learn more, see Azure subscriptions.

-Choose the region where you’d like to create your Microsoft IoT Central Application.
+Choose the region where you’d like to create your Azure IoT Central Application.
 Typically, you should choose the region that is closest physically to your devices to get optimal performance.

 To learn more, see Azure regions.

-You can see the regions in which Microsoft IoT Central is available on the Products available by region page.
+You can see the regions in which Azure IoT Central is available on the Products available by region page.

 Once you choose a region, you cannot later move your application to different region.

-You can choose one of the avialable application templates for your new Microsoft IoT Central application.
+You can choose one of the available application templates for your new Azure IoT Central application.
 An application template can contain predefined items such as device templates and dashboards to help you get started:

 |Custom application||Creates an empty application for you to populate with your own device templates and devices.|